 The response itself is a JSON array of track objects.
 Each object holds a bunch of attributes like title, duration and permalink_url for example.
 The track attributes and subresources are described in detail in the /tracks section.

 This was a first introduction to the SoundCloud API.
-Continue and have a closer look at the available resources like /users, /tracks and /groups or find out how the /authentication works.
+Continue and have a closer look at the available resources like /users and /tracks or find out how the /authentication works.
 Also check out the SDKs that could help you building your app.
 If you haven't found the answer to your question checkout the Q&As and comments at the end of each section or get in touch with us.